nidhhoggr/version-bump/README.md

 ![Screenshot 2024-10-28 at 21 06 20](https://github.com/user-attachments/assets/eb9fcace-246d-495d-b744-fb1152ddfa76)

-When incrementing a pre-release without updating the version, simply omit the version type argument.
+When incrementing a prerelease without updating the version, simply omit the version type argument.

 ## Prerelease Automation

 <a name="Prerelease_types"></a>
 ### Types
 Prereleases can be specified as a flag along with metadata.
-The currently supported pre-release types are the following:
+The currently supported prerelease types are the following:

 * `alpha`
 * `beta`